 Few US states mention the height requirement for rear-facing in local laws, only California and Illinois do.

-Both states require children under 40-inch in height to ride facing the back.
+Both states require children under 40 inches in height to ride facing the back.
 If so, you may need a convertible car seat rear-facing for tall babies.

 Most states recommend keeping your child rear-facing until they exceed the height limit of the car seat.

 Age requirement is the major leading rule in the rear-facing car seat laws of all US states.
 No surprise about this.
 NHTSA also suggests riding the child rear-facing until they are 2 years old.

 However, not all states will adopt the guidelines from NHTSA.
 Some of the US states have a lower age requirement – one-year-old.

 Infant-only car seats are also a great choice in these states that require one-year-old kids to travel rear-facing